BashirMohammad/RAGuide/Chapter1.md

 ### 2.1 First Things First

-1. Do some of the recommended readings in chapter 20, especially Gentzkow & Shapiro’s Code and Data for the Social Sciences ([html](link-to-html)) ([pdf](link-to-pdf)).
+1. Do some of the recommended readings in chapter 20, especially Read Gentzkow & Shapiro, [Code and Data for the Social Sciences](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) [PDF](pdf/CodeAndData.pdf).
 Pay close attention to their guidelines regarding code style, documentation, version control, and task management.

 ### 2.2 The Tools